Tokyo Racecourse

-Tokyo Racecourse (東京競馬場, Tōkyō Keiba-jō) is located in Fuchu, Tokyo, Japan.
+Tokyo Racecourse (東京競馬場, Tōkyō Keiba-jō) is located in Fuchū, Tokyo, Japan.
 Built in 1933 for horse racing, it is considered the "racecourse of racecourses" in Japanese horseracing.
 It has a capacity of 223,000, with seating for 13,750.

 Tokyo Racecourse hosts numerous G1 (Grade 1) races, including the Japan Cup, Tokyo Yushun (the Japanese Derby) and the Yasuda Kinen, a part of the Asian Mile Challenge.